cabrerahector/wordpress-popular-posts/readme.txt

 Copy your modified wpp.css file to your theme's folder, otherwise my plugin will use the one bundled with it by default.

-= How can I style my list to look like [insert your desired look here]? = Since this plugin does not include any predefined designs, it's up to you to style your most popular posts list as you like.
-You might need to hire someone for this if you don't know HTML/CSS, though.
+= How can I style my list to look like [insert your desired look here]? = Since this plugin does not include any predefined designs, it's up to you to style your most popular posts list as you like (you might need to hire someone for this if you don't know HTML/CSS, though).
+However, I've gathered a few [examples](https://github.com/cabrerahector/wordpress-popular-posts/wiki/6.-Styling-the-list) that should get you started.

 = I want to remove WPP's stylesheet.
 How can I do that? = Simply add the following code to your theme's functions.php file: `<?php wp_dequeue_style('wordpress-popular-posts') ?>` (or disable the stylesheet via *wp-admin > Settings > Wordpress Popular Posts > Tools*).

 = -OTHER STUFF THAT YOU (PROBABLY) WANT TO KNOW- =

 = I want to translate your plugin into my language / help you update a translation.
 What do I need to do? = First thing you need to do is get a [gettext](http://www.gnu.org/software/gettext/) editor like [Poedit](http://www.poedit.net/) to translate all texts into your language.
 When you're done with it, you'll find several .PO files bundled with the plugin under the *lang* folder.
 If you're planning to add a new language, go grab *wordpress-popular-posts.po* and rename it to add the proper suffix for your language (eg. wordpress-popular-posts*-es_ES*.po, for Spanish).
 In any case, open the PO file using Poedit (or your preferred gettext editor) and update the strings there.
 It sounds complicated, I know, but it's not.
 Check this handy [guide](http://urbangiraffe.com/articles/translating-wordpress-themes-and-plugins/ "Translating WordPress Plugins & Themes"), in case you get lost at some point.
 If you're interested in sharing your translation with others (or just helped update a current translation), please [let me know](http://wordpress.org/support/plugin/wordpress-popular-posts).

 = I want your plugin to have X or Y functionality.
 Can it be done? =